-Throughout HBPH's 20-year history, we have maintained an evolving conservative approach to managing risk that is fundamental to delivering our strategic priorities.
+For over 20 years, the bank has maintained an evolving conservative approach to managing risk that is fundamental to delivering our strategic priorities.
 This helps HBPH protect its customers, lend responsibly and support the sustainable growth of the market we serve.